m24h/sonycamloc/README.md

-# Camera Geo (original: Sony Camera Location Tool)
+# Camera Geo-Tagger (original: Sony Camera Location Tool)

 An android App for geo-tag and remote control on cameras.
 This App tries to make the best possible speed of location and the stability of the connection to camera.